 Regardless of the circumstances, homebuyers should talk to their banker first about their long-term financial goals.

 Not sure whether to rent or buy?
 Weigh the benefits of each.
-If you’d like to learn more about and compare our mortgage products, use our interactive mortgage calculating tool, and even apply for a mortgage, you can do so here.
-Good luck!
+If you’d like to learn more about mortgages, you can compare our mortgage options and use our interactive calculator to help determine how much house you can afford.

 1 “Here’s how much of your income you should be spending on housing;" by Kathleen Elkins, Make It, CNBC.com; June 6, 2018; https://www.cnbc.com/2018/06/06/how-much-of-your-income-you-should-be-spending-on-housing.html